Concordium/concordium.github.io/source/mainnet/net/resources/glossary.rst

    Best block

-      Last block on the :term:`best chain`.
+      This term is no longer used.
+See :term:`Concordium Byzantine Fault Tolerance (BFT) protocol`.

    Best chain

-      The chain a :term:`validator` will build upon when making a new block.
-The best chain selection procedure is determined by the consensus protocol.
-In particular, the best chain has the most finalized blocks, and the most blocks after the last finalized block.
+      This term is no longer used.
+See :term:`Concordium Byzantine Fault Tolerance (BFT) protocol`.

    Block

       The basic unit of the blockchain, which is produced by a :term:`validator`.
 A block contains a (possibly empty) list of :term:`transactions<transaction>`, and has a pointer to a previous block (with the exception of the :term:`genesis block`).
 A block and its predecessors form a chain, and the sequence of transactions they contain form a ledger.
-Each block has a :term:`slot time<slot>` that records when it was baked.
+Each block has a :term:`slot time<slot>` that records when it was produced.
 A block also contains information relating to consensus, for instance establishing which validator created the block, and that the validator was entitled to do so.

    Branch